neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 Will *upload* (from *local* to *central* ) behavioural sessions 5 and 6, collected at any date, for subjects 1 to 3.

-The keyword `all` can be input in place of a -`sub`, `-ses` or data type argument `dt` to transfer all available subject, sessions or data types available.
+The keyword `all` can be input in place of a `-sub`, `-ses` or data type argument `dt` to transfer all available subject, sessions or data types available.
 For example:

 ```
 datashuttle \